penwern/curate-documentation.github.io/docs/documentation.markdown

 ### About A3M

-A3M is an open-source tool, developed by the sensational Artefactual Systems <span style="font-size: 8pt;vertical-align: super;">TM</span>, that distills the essential preservation and packaging functionality of their widely-used platform Archivematica <span style="font-size: 8pt;vertical-align: super;">TM</span> into a specialised module.
+A3M is an open-source tool, developed by the sensational Artefactual Systems<span style="font-size: 8pt;vertical-align: super;">TM</span>, that distills the essential preservation and packaging functionality of their widely-used platform Archivematica<span style="font-size: 8pt;vertical-align: super;">TM</span> into a specialised module.
 By removing unneeded components like the backend storage management and frontend-application while maintaining the same core code that has powered digital archiving programs across the globe, A3M is able to provide reliable, comprehensive preservation and packaging functionalities in entirely new contexts.

-<a href="https://a3m.readthedocs.io/en/latest/">Read the A3M documentation</a>
+Read the <a href="https://a3m.readthedocs.io/en/latest/">A3M Documentation</a>

-<a href="https://github.com/artefactual-labs/a3m">Explore the A3M GitHub repository</a>
+Explore the <a href="https://github.com/artefactual-labs/a3m">A3M GitHub Repository</a>

 <span style="font-size: 8pt;">A3M and Archivematica are trademarks of <a href="https://www.artefactual.com/">Artefactual Systems Inc.</a></span>